Pioneer-Valley-Housing-Coop/docs/one-pager.md

 # Pioneer Valley Housing Co-op Launch!

-Are you in housing that is more than just a place to live?
-Perhaps a home?
-We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.
+Are you interested in a home that is more than just a place to live?
+We are forming a housing co-op to collectively invest in ourselves, our community, and the environment.
+We seek to create a safe and pleasant place that is equitable and sustainable.
+Please read on to learn more about our vision and ways to connect!

 **Safe and Pleasant:** We aim to support community and resident wellbeing through balancing independence and interdependence.
 * *Community*